cjbutterworth1996/Personality-Based-AI/README.md

 ## Similar Projects

-*VANISH* (2013) is "dynamically generated at run-time and continues to change while the player plays it.
-Each hall piece dynamically spawns with certain objects and events that dynamically spawn as well," (GameJolt 2014).
-The game developers for *VANISH* (2013) ran a study using the game that attempted to determine if "biofeedback-enabled adaptive methods have a significant impact on any specific aspect of the players' gameplay experience," (Nogueira et al. 2016).
+The game developers for *VANISH* (2013) ran a study using their game that attempted to determine if "biofeedback-enabled adaptive methods have a significant impact on any specific aspect of the players' gameplay experience," (Nogueira et al. 2016).
 The study used heartrate, skin conductivity, and facial electromyography to alter game generation.

-In one of these alterations "the player's arousal level was inversely correlated with the probability of generating a creature encounter," (Nogueira et al. 2016).
-Additionally, valence was inversely correlated with the "number of possible escape routes for use in subsequent creature encounter events," (Nogueira et al. 2016).
+Their study concluded that "biofeedback-augmented gameplay is suitable as both a dramatic enhancer and a regulator of the player experience," (Nogueira et al. 2016).

-The biggest issue with this study is that they do not explain why they chose arousal or valence to affect specific aspects of gameplay.
-There is no explanation given for why valence was attached to monster generations instead of arousal or vice-versa.
+The biggest issue with this study is that they do not explain why they chose certain physiological inputs to affect specific aspects of gameplay.
+For example, there is no explanation given for why valence was attached to monster generations instead of arousal.
 All of their results use a combination of three disconnected physiological inputs.
-In this artefact, there will only be one physiological input, which will provide a more definitive look at how heartrate can affect AI decision making in video games.
+In this artefact, there will only be one physiological input which will provide a more definitive look at how heartrate can affect AI decision making in video games.

-Their study concluded that "(add quote)".
-As a result, their study's conclusions reflect a decrease in arousal states from their control group. (insert image here).

-Conversely, in this artefact, the AI will experiment and catalog different ways of increasing heartrate in users, theoretically becoming more effective at eliciting more intense arousal responses over time.

 # Bibliography